 “The greatest among you will be your servant.

 Whoever exalts himself will be humbled, and whoever humbles himself will be exalted”.

 from Matthew 23:1-12

-Jesus set us an example by his own life as to what truly matters in this world.
+By his own life Jesus sets for us an example as to what truly matters in our world.
 By listening to him, we will be ready to enter into eternity well-equipped and wealthy forever.
 Jesus, who alone among us has pre-existence, could have chosen to be born in any circumstance, but instead he entered a world of poverty, with a father who took humble jobs to support their family and who were even forced to be refugees when those in power sought to kill him.
 Bethlehem and Nazareth, both then and now, are not centers of wealth and power; and Jesus had none of these things either.
-None of us would willingly choose such conditions in which to be born, but Jesus did.
+Who of us would willingly choose such conditions in which to be born, but Jesus did!
 Jesus will say to us on the last day of our lives: “I taught you what was important by my life, how I lived and how I died.
 Did you imitate me in some way?”

 How much humility do I have?
-Pride is putting my will, my way above all other things; humility seeks God’s will, God’s way.
+Spiritual pride means putting my will, my way above all other things; humility seeks God’s will, God’s way.
 Sometimes we are misjudged, perhaps even publicly.
 Or we may suffer some kind of involuntary reversal of health or finances, or are unable, by ourselves, to find a way out of our problems.
-But, then we can ask ourselves, what am I here to learn, really?
-Life is in the end not about wealth, fame and power at all, but of growing in holiness by accepting in humility what God permits in our lives as we strive to better our condition, and to serve Christ by serving others.
+Life is in the end not about wealth, fame and power at all (!), but of growing in holiness by accepting what God permits in our lives as we strive to grow and to serve Christ by serving others.
 Those who listen to the scriptures and the church will find themselves very wealthy, indeed, at the end of their lives, while those who did not listen will find that every earthly pleasure is a passing joy.